NLnetLabs/rpki-doc/source/krill/installation.rst

 hundred relying party software tools querying every few minutes.
 The total amount of traffic is also negligible for any modern day situation.

 ..
-Note:: For reference, NLnet Labs runs Krill and serves ROAs to the world
+Note:: For reference, NLnet Labs runs Krill in production and serves ROAs to
-          using a 2 CPU / 2GB RAM / 60GB disk virtual machine.
+          the world using a 2 CPU / 2GB RAM / 60GB disk virtual machine.
+We
+          successfully tested Krill on a Raspberry Pi 4 with 2GB RAM.

 Installing with Cargo
 ---------------------